 - A tool for completing and submitting assignments.

-Each freshman will be required to own an iPad with a minimum of 128 GB of memory (5th generation or newer) and a case with a keyboard.
+Each freshman will be required to own an iPad with a minimum of 128 GB of memory, 6th generation or newer, and a case with a keyboard.

-- We recommend the newest iPad (6th Generation - supports Apple Pen).
-However, if students have an older generation iPad that meets the 128 GB and camera requirements, they will be allowed to use them.
+- We recommend the 6th Generation iPad (supports Apple Pen).
 3G/4G iPads are not needed. iPads that do have 3G/4G access will need to have that feature disabled while used at school.

 - Students must purchase a case with a keyboard.
 We recommend the Zagg Ultrathin or Portfolio keyboard cases.
 If students already have a keyboard case or personal preference, they are welcome to use it.